Dec. 17, 2025

 quick.

-Do that every day, go to the
+Do that every day.

 You do that.